Overboard-code/Pi-Pourri/README.md

 # Pi-Pourri
-Several formulae for calculating 100 million digits of Pi in 3 minutes, using python and GMPY2
+Several formulae for calculating 100 million digits of Pi in less tahn 5 minutes, using python and GMPY2

-I wanted to see how long it would take to calulate pi to a million places to answer a kid's question
+I wanted to see how long it would take to calulate pi to a million places to answer a kid's question.
+Turns out a million is about .6 seconds.

 I found a page https://medium.com/@cosinekitty/how-to-calculate-a-million-digits-of-pi-d62ce3db8f58  that had a program using Machin's formula from 1706:

 <img src="https://render.githubusercontent.com/render/math?math={\frac {\pi }{4}}=4\arctan {\frac {1}{5}}-\arctan {\frac {1}{239}}">

 The article also included a link to several Machin-like formulae:  https://en.wikipedia.org/wiki/Machin-like_formula I added several to the code   I also used GMPY's mpfr() and mpz types to speed things along instead of just big integer support in python  The GMPY2 library has a wide range of high precision functions.